At MedExpress, we're open every day with a full medical team and digital X-rays on site, so your broken bone can be treated right away.

 What Is a Broken Bone?

-A broken bone or fracture (small break or crack) can happen any time direct, excessive force is applied to the bone.
+The term "broken bone" is synonymous with "fracture," as they both can happen any time direct, excessive force is applied to the bone.
 Depending on the level of force, the bone may break, shatter, or crack.

 While broken collarbones, broken arms, broken wrists, and broken ankles are the most common, a broken bone can occur at any location where too much force is applied.